 Before we delve deeper into the sizing, silhouette and fitting, let us accept that jeans are a favourite street-style fashion for women over 50.

-Jeans look elegant and chic when styled properly and are most certainly a trendy look for older women, as well as popular among mature celebrities and style icons.
+Jeans look elegant and chic and can be slimming (How to Look Slimmer in Jeans) when styled properly and are most certainly a trendy look for older women, as well as popular among mature celebrities and style icons.

 Best Jeans for women’s body types

 This post will cover the best jeans for women’s body types along with essential advice you need to know about jeans, including …

 - How to choose the best jeans for women over 50

 - How many pairs of jeans should you own?